gajus/dora/README.md

 <input name="qux[]" type="text" value="3">
 ```

-Note that `qux[]` is able to inherint an array data because input is declared using array syntax.
+`qux[]` inherints an array data because input is declared using array syntax.
 Input apperance index will be matched against the respective value in the array.

 ## Input